denizomer1/JustMsOfficeInstaller/README.md

 ```

 # Office Activation
-Use MAS to activate microsoft office
+Use Office 365 Subscription to activate office or use MAS
 ```bash
 https://github.com/massgravel/Microsoft-Activation-Scripts
 ```